 What is the Spirulina algae?

 Spirulina provides people with long-lasting energy and strengthens the immune system.
 The antioxidant powers of the algae help the body function under optimal conditions.
-Children and other people who don't really like vegetables can also be persuaded to eat “green stuff” this way.
+Children and other people who do not really like vegetables can also be persuaded to eat 'green stuff' this way.
 In addition to this, Spirulina helps busy people, who do not have time for a regular balanced meal, eat appropriately.

 Where does Spirulina come from?